SomJagdale/myLearnings/networking_tech.md

 epoll (Linux-Specific):
 Mechanism: Event-driven interface that uses an event list to return only the file descriptors that have triggered an event.
 Uses epoll_create, epoll_ctl, and epoll_wait system calls.

 Limitations: Linux-specific, not portable to all POSIX systems.
 Advantages: Highly efficient for a large number of connections, even if most are inactive, because it only returns active descriptors.
-Uses a constant time complexity for event notification.
+Uses a constant time complexityfor event notification.
 Supports edge-triggered (ET) and level-triggered (LT) modes.
 Use Cases: Ideal for high-performance network servers handling a massive number of concurrent connections.